Oh, I Want to See Him

 Iíve seen some things in my life.
 Iíve seen the Atlantic and Pacific Oceans.
 Iíve seen the Grand Canyon, the Rocky Mountains, the Great Lakes, and the Great Plains.
 Iíve seen some people.
 I met Jimmy Carter a few days ago.
 Iíve seen some movie and television stars in person.
 Iíve been to New York, Boston, Chicago, Denver, Phoenix, Dallas and Los Angeles.
+I've been on four continents in seven countries.
 Iíve been to Disney World and Disney Land.
 Iíve seen some great buildings and the works of manís hands.
 But nothing can compare, nothing can stand beside, nothing can match the matchless glory of God, the majesty and might of Jesus.
 He is the high and holy One who inhabits eternity and beside Him there is no other God.
 Neither is there any other Rock like our God.
 Lead me to that Rock, that is higher than I. Oh!
 I want to see Him!

 John tells us that the very anticipation of seeing Jesus is enough to give us hope and to affect the very way that we walk before God.
 The very anticipation will keep us true to our trust and pure in our pursuits.
 We who have the hope of seeing our Savior face to face, ďpurify ourselves even as He is pure,Ē in anticipation of our meeting Jesus.